fairy-fun/chrysalis/private/docs/prose/limbic_pov.md

 The limbic doc says:

-transitions are derived, not stored
+> transitions are derived, not stored

-But your system is evolving beyond that.
+But our system is evolving beyond that.
 The correct refinement is:

 ### 4.1 Dual Nature of Transitions
 derived_transition = default (query-time)